Shepherdeye/Echo-Audio/README.md

-# Echo App
+# Echo App - Arabic Speech Processing

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The Echo App is a React-based application designed to process Arabic speech using RDI’s Kateb (Speech-to-Text) and Natiq (Text-to-Speech) APIs.
+It allows users to record audio, upload files, transcribe speech to text, and generate echoed speech with word highlighting.